TobiasPiontek/NauticNavigation/README.md

 - an installed [JDK](https://www.oracle.com/de/java/technologies/javase/javase-jdk8-downloads.html) with at least Java 8+
 - an installed maven for build on console

 Remark: The code was tested under Windows and Windows subsystem for linux and should work.
-MacOS was not tested
+Also a Github pipepline was implemented that tests the build with openjdk 8 (located in the .github folder).
+MacOS was not tested.
+Github pipeline status can be accessed by clicking on the green arrow.
+Pipeline script is also an indicator, that this builds on ubuntu.

 ## How to build